Mani20150/repo_sql/README.md

-This section has samples of rare sql statements.
+Samples of rare sql statements.